- Academic Advising

 In an authorized repetition of a course the student will not receive credit hours toward graduation for both courses.
 The student will only receive credit hours toward graduation for the most recent attempt, and only the last grade received will be counted in the student’s GPA.

-A student who repeats a course without permission of the Graduate Program Director earns neither credit hours nor quality points for the repeated course.
+A student who repeats a course without written permission of the Director earns neither credit hours nor quality points for the repeated course.

 Students with Disabilities